Hivemapper/ublox-mga-tool/README.md

 ## Warning

 Be careful!
-Once repo is not touched for 2 months+, github stops executing the scheduled Actions in it, that can prevent us from updating the MGA file for production.
+Once repo is not touched for 1 months+, github stops executing the scheduled Actions in it, that can prevent us from updating the MGA file for production.
-TBD